Thermodynamic temperature: High speeds of translational motion

 Although very specialized laboratory equipment is required to directly detect translational motions, the resultant collisions by atoms or molecules with small particles suspended in a fluid produces Brownian motion that can be seen with an ordinary microscope.
 The translational motions of elementary particles are very fast and temperatures close to absolute zero are required to directly observe them.
-For instance, when scientists at the NIST achieved a record-setting cold temperature of 700 nK (billionths of a kelvin) in 1994, they used optical lattice laser equipment to adiabatically cool cesium atoms.
-They then turned off the entrapment lasers and directly measured atom velocities of 7 mm per second to in order to calculate their temperature.
+For instance, when scientists at the NIST achieved a record-setting low temperature of 700 nK (billionths of a kelvin) in 1994, they used optical lattice laser equipment to adiabatically cool cesium atoms.
+They then turned off the entrapment lasers and directly measured atom velocities of 7 mm per second in order to calculate their temperature.
 Formulas for calculating the velocity and speed of translational motion are given in the following footnote.